-Applicants to and current students of MCN graduate and certificate programs are required to hold an unencumbered licensure in every state in which the student is licensed and are required to provide evidence of current RN licensure.
-Where applicable, students who have an advance practice license and certification must provide evidence of unencumbered and current licensure and certification.
+Applicants to and current students of MCN graduate and certificate programs are required to hold an unencumbered licensure in every state in which the student is practicing and are required to provide evidence of current RN licensure.
+Where applicable, students who have an advanced practice license and certification, must provide evidence of their unencumbered and current licensure and certification.
 It is the student's responsibility to ensure that the College has current licensure information on file.
 MCN reserves the right to verify licensure status.

-Should a change in licensure, such as license suspension or revocation, occur, it is the responsibility of the student to provide this information to the Director of Graduate Programs.
+Should a change in licensure, such as license suspension or revocation, occur, it is the responsibility of the student to provide this information to the Associate Dean for Research and Graduate Studies.
 Students without current licensure are prohibited from participating in any coursework.
 Failure to report licensure changes will result in disciplinary action, including possible dismissal from the academic program.